 Traction is real customers.
 If you charge for your product, it's real paying customers.
 If your product is free, it's a real user base.
-Traction is a signal that your team can produce real results in a real market.
+Traction is a signal that your company is producing real results in a real market.

 Getting traction is a signal to everyone (including yourself) that your business is less risky.
 In other words, traction trumps everything.

-If you're starting a company, chances are you have the ability to build a product.
+If you're starting a company, chances are you can build a product.
 Almost every failed startup has a product.
 What most failed startups don't have are enough customers.

 We advocate exploring getting traction in parallel with product development, and to approach doing so in a systematic way that we present called the Bullseye Framework.

-1. They don't pursue traction in parallel with product development.
+1. You aren't pursuing traction in parallel with product development.

-2. They didn't spend enough time pursuing traction.
+2. You aren't spending enough time pursuing traction.

-3. They were biased towards or against certain traction verticals.
+3. You are biased towards or against certain traction channels.

-4. They didn't take a systematic approach to getting traction.
+4. You aren't taking a systematic approach to getting traction.